Skip to Main Content

 One Harmon Plaza, Secaucus, NJ

 In 2014, the Jersey Journal moved out of the city to One Harmon Plaza in Secaucus, its fifth location.
 The historic Jersey City building will be preserved and renovated for commercial and retail space; the newspaper's iconic sign will remain atop the building as a reminder of the all-in-one newspaper plant.
-Kushner Companies and KABR Group purchased the property in 2012 as part of the revitalization of Journal Square.
+The Kushner Companies and KABR Group purchased the property in 2012 for a revitalization of Journal Square.

 John T. Rowland, Jr., a native of Jersey City and prolific architect, designed the building in 1921 during the renovation of the area for new bridges over the Pennsylvania Railroad cut and the Hudson and Manhattan Railroad (now PATH) station at Summit Avenue.

-Before moving in 1925 to its namesake building, the newspaper offices relocated several times.
-Originally published as the Evening Journal on May 2, 1867, the newspaper started in a two-room office at 13 Exchange Place and gradually expanded its operations into other nearby buildings.
+Before moving to its namesake building in 1925, the newspaper offices relocated several times.
+Published originally as the Evening Journal on May 2, 1867, the newspaper started in a two-room office at 13 Exchange Place and gradually expanded its operations into other nearby buildings.
 In 1868, Joseph Albert Dear bought the newspaper.
 As the newspaper flourished, its publishers, the Evening Journal Association, constructed a new office building in 1874.

-An editorial page editor Robert Larkins referred to the Jersey Journal as "a paper with an independent political outlook with Democratic leaning."
-However, when the paper started as the Evening Journal, he said the newspaper was "the pronounced and vigorous advocate of Republican principles and general policy of the Republican Party.
+Editorial page editor Robert Larkins referred to the Jersey Journal as "a paper with an independent political outlook with DDemocratic-leaning" However, when the paper started as the Evening Journal, he said the newspaper was "the pronounced and vigorous advocate of Republican principles and general policy of the Republican Party.
 It has supported and advocated the election of the national and state candidates of that party," according to associate editor Alexander McLean in 1895 (Quoted in Weiss, 1992).
-It was a four-page broadsheet with six columns a page.
+It was a four-page broadsheet with six columns per page.

 In 1908, the editor Joseph A. Dear renamed the newspaper the "Jersey Journal."
 During his tenure, the newspaper covered the rise of Jersey City's most controversial political democratic Party "boss," Mayor Frank Hague.
-The Journal initially supported Hague as a reform candidate in 1913.
-It backed his successful campaign to change Jersey City from a mayor-city council to a commission form of government that brought Hague to power under New Jersey's Walsh Act of 1911.
-It also supported Hague in his election campaign for mayor in 1921 and again in 1925 but opposed his reelection in 1929.
+It supported Hague as a reform candidate in 1913 and it backed his successful campaign to change Jersey City from a mayor-city council to a commission form of government that brought Hague to power under New Jersey's Walsh Act of 1911.
+It further supported Hague for re-election for mayor in 1921 and again in 1925 but opposed his re-election in 1929.

 Dear was succeeded as editor by his son Joseph A. Dear II.
 A graduate of the Hasbrouck Institute in 1889 and Princeton in 1893, he was appointed for three terms to the New Jersey Court of Errors and Appeals (1926-1944) under New Jersey's Constitution of 1844.
 Like his father, he supported Republican politics but also wrote editorials favoring the progressive reform ideas of Woodrow Wilson, such as the Walsh Act for municipal reform and the League of Nations after World War I.